Historic single level spanish home in santa barbara, ca | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 Architectural elements built with authentic materials add visual interest to any home design.
 Other classic details incorporated into this small Santa Barbara Spanish-style home are copper gutters and iron window grilles.

-A small Spanish home with a fountain filled with a variety of different succulents as part of a landscape design.
+A small Spanish home with a fountain filled with succulents | Jeff Doubét | Creating Spanish Style Homes®

 Here, another photo of the clay vents and chimney.
 Cherokee Creek flagstone and California Gold gravel were installed.
 Flagstone “steps” provide a hard surface to walk on, and the gravel provides permeability.
 This landscape technique is also less expensive because there is not as much stone cutting involved.